How do you like your pancakes? Piled high with lashings of syrup, carefully folded and bursting with ham and...

 Being an al fresco eatery, albeit undercover, Britannia @ The Beach is especially nice if you want to feel like you’re still at the beach, enjoying the fresh air and sea view as you tuck into a tasty meal.
 Most of their ingredients are sourced from the South Hams, including seafood from Start Bay itself.

-Blue Flag-awarded Blackpool Sands is one of the most popular beaches in South Devon (actually #2 according to our ongoing poll – vote for your favourite here.)
+Blue Flag-awarded Blackpool Sands is one of the most popular beaches in South Devon.

 Known for its stunning scenery and fantastic facilities, the beach is also popular all year round in part because of the Venus Café and Takeaway, which serves excellent homemade snacks and meals.
 Right at the edge of the beach, the café has inside and outside seating, and is often bustling even during the colder months, such is its fantastic reputation.

 Take a break in stunning South Devon, home to fantastic beaches, abundant rustic cafés, charming gastro-pubs and elegant restaurants.
-Explore our range of almost 400 holiday homes today.
+Explore our range of over 400 holiday homes today: